UdayKrishnanCK/Water-Quality-Prediction-System/README.md

 The Water prediction.csv file contains the dataset used for training and testing the prediction model.

-The utilities.py file contains utility functions for data preprocessing, EDA, and visualization.

 The model.sav file contains the implementation of Random Forest algorithms used for training and predicting water quality.

+The app.py file contains the implementation for the Streamlit web application.

 Requirements
 The project requires the following Python packages: